The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: The R-package dirinla

 \subsection{Fitting the model}

-Once the data is simulated, we show how to fit the model.
-To do so, we have to call the main function \code{dirinlareg}.
-This function is the core of the package and it carries out all the steps presented in Section \ref{sec:inference}. \begin{Schunk} \begin{Sinput} R> y <- y_o R> model.inla <- dirinlareg( + formula = y ~ 1 + v1 | 1 + v2 | 1 + v3 | 1 + v4, + y = y, + data.cov = V, + prec = 0.0001, + verbose = FALSE) \end{Sinput} \end{Schunk} where we just need to specify the \code{formula}, the response variable $\ve{Y}$ in a matrix format (in this case, with dimension $50 \times 4$), the \code{data.frame} with the covariates \code{data.cov}, and the precision of the Gaussian priors (\code{prec}) for the latent field $\ve{x}$.
+We now present the functions of \pkg{dirinla} needed to fit Dirichlet regression models, the main one being \code{dirinlareg}.
+This function carries out all the steps presented in Section \ref{sec:inference}, and its use (for the simulated data from previous subsection) is as follows: \begin{Schunk} { \begin{Sinput} R> model.inla <- dirinlareg( + formula = y ~ 1 + v1 | 1 + v2 | 1 + v3 , + y = y, + data.cov = V, + prec = 0.0001, + verbose = FALSE) \end{Sinput} } \end{Schunk} where we have to specify the model \code{formula}, the response variable $\ve{Y}$ in a matrix format, the \code{data.frame} with the covariates \code{data.cov}, and the precision of the Gaussian prior (\code{prec}) for the latent field $\ve{x}$.
 If we want to follow the process step by step, we can add the instruction \code{verbose = TRUE}.

-Once the model is fitted, we can see a summary of the posterior distribution of the fixed effects by means of the function \code{summary} applied to the object generated.
-This has the \code{dirinlareg} class.
-Three model selection criteria are also displayed: Deviance Information Criterion \citep{spiegelhalter2002}, Watanabe-Akaike information criteria \citep{gelman2014}, and the mean of the logarithm of the conditional predictive ordinate \citep{gneiting2007}.
-Lastly, the number of observations and the number of categories are also depicted.
+Once the model is fitted, we can summarize the posterior distribution of the fixed effects by means of the function \code{summary} applied to the object generated.
+This object belongs to the \code{dirinlaregmodel} class.
+Three model selection criteria are also displayed: Deviance Information Criterion \citep[DIC]{spiegelhalter2002}, Watanabe-Akaike information criteria \citep[WAIC]{gelman2014}, and the mean of the logarithm of the conditional predictive ordinate \citep[LCPO]{gneiting2007}.
+Lastly, the number of observations and the number of categories are also depicted (Table \ref{table:example1}).